jrowny/brackets-snippets/README.md

-**WARNING!** The current master does not work with Brackets Sprint 17 and below, either use Brackets on Master or download the B13-B17 tag https://github.com/jrowny/brackets-snippets/tags

 brackets-snippets
 =================

 A brackets snippets extension.
-To install, place the extension in your extensions folder.
-Find your extensions folder by going to "Help -> Show Extensions Folder"
+To install, go to Extension Manager, install from URL and enter `https://github.com/jrowny/brackets-snippets`

 Usage
 =====
-**Ctrl-Shift-S** shows you what snippets are available
+**Ctrl-Shift-S** shows you what snippets are available.
+Click any snippet to begin inserting.

-type a trigger followed by parameters, hit **Ctrl-Alt-V** to insert the snippet.
+**Ctrl-Alt-V** to insert the snippet.
 (Cmd-Alt-V) on Mac.

+type a trigger followed by parameters (optional), then hit Ctrl-Alt-V

 ```f myFunc``` becomes